-As far as positions, there are many options, but the main roles for physicians in biopharma are in research & development, pharmacovigilance, regulatory affairs, and medical affairs.
+As far as positions, there are many options, but the main roles for physicians in biopharma are in clinical development, pharmacovigilance, regulatory affairs, and medical affairs.
 Very basic, big-picture explanations based on my impressions:

-Research and development (R&D): Encompasses so much, from discovery of new molecules and targets, to development of new biomarkers, to designing and writing early or late clinical trials protocols.
+Clinical development: Encompasses so much, from discovery of new molecules and targets, to development of new biomarkers, to designing, writing, and leading early or late clinical trials protocols.

 Regulatory affairs: Lots and lots of very critically important documentation and filing very critically important documents to very critically important entities like the FDA.